Fanny Britt

 Fanny Iseult Britt (born 1977) is a Canadian playwright and translator living in Quebec.

 She was born in Amos and grew up in Montreal.
 She studied playwriting at the National Theatre School of Canada, graduating in 2001.

 In 2008, she founded Théâtre Debout with Geoffrey Gaquère and Johanne Haberlin.

-She was the winner of the Governor General's Award for French-language drama at the 2013 Governor General's Awards for her play Bienveillance, and of the Governor General's Award for French-language drama at the 2021 Governor General's Awards for her novel Faire les sucres.
+She was the winner of the Governor General's Award for French-language drama at the 2013 Governor General's Awards for her play Bienveillance, and of the Governor General's Award for French-language fiction at the 2021 Governor General's Awards for her novel Faire les sucres.